-- Current and Other Assets increased \$615,092. - Capital Assets decreased by \$147,839.
-The most notable addition to capital assets was the new administrative office.
-Ongoing projects with significant expenditures include the test well, replacement valves and hydrants, and lift station #1 replacement. - Regular straight-line depreciation for the fiscal year ended June 30, 2019 decreased non-current assets by \$737,121. - On April 4, 2006, the Board of Directors approved Resolution 176-06 updating the District's Reserve Policy and establishing a goal equal to the sum of capital, operating, and emergency reserve requirements.
-As of June 30, 2019, the District has a balance of approximately \$10.5 million.
+- replacement.
+Ongoing projects with significant expenditures include the test well, replacement valves and hydrants, the sodium hypochlorite system, and the sewer camera van. - Regular straight-line depreciation for the fiscal year ended June 30, 2020 decreased non-current assets by \$763,098. - On April 4, 2006, the Board of Directors approved Resolution 176-06 updating the District's Reserve Policy and establishing a goal equal to the sum of capital, operating, and emergency reserve requirements.
+As of June 30, 2020, the District has a balance of approximately \$11.4 million.
 The reserve goal fluctuates from year to year based on the accumulated depreciation expense, the current operating budget, and the value of capital assets.
-Based on the criteria set forth by the resolution, the

-District's goal was \$13.9 million in reserves at fiscal year-end.
-The goal per the FY 19-20 budget for June 30, 2020 is \$14.7 million.
-See the following table for the June 30, 2019 goal calculations.
+Based on the criteria set forth by the resolution, the District's goal was \$14.7 million in reserves at fiscal year-end.
+The goal per the FY 20-21 budget for June 30, 2021 is \$13.5 million.
+See the following table for the June 30, 2020 goal calculations.